-It is a legal requirement that any person, who is working with children, or likely to come into contact with children on a school site, has a valid Working With Children Check card.
-This does not apply to parents who are helping at the school that their child attends or to volunteers under 18 years of age.
-It does apply to grandparents and other extended family members, parents involved in any overnight camps and anyone on the school site in a paid capacity (even if they are also a parent).
+It is a legal requirement that any person, who is working with children, or likely to come into contact with children on a school site, has completed the Parent & Child Volunteer Declaration Form and has a valid Working With Children Check card (WWC).
+WWC card does not apply to parents who are helping at the school that their child attends or to volunteers under 18 years of age.
+However the Parent & Child Volunteer Declaration Form must still be completed.

+Working With Children Check card does apply to grandparents and other extended family members, parents involved in any overnight camps and anyone on the school site in a paid capacity (even if they are also a parent).